 Maybe some you are doing already or would like to achieve this year or perhaps by 2025.

 99% food self sufficiency, grown locally i.e. 10-50km

 Regular local meetings/potluck (weekly – monthly)

 Workshops and classes.
-Become a teacher and student in the school of life.
+Become a teacher/student in the school of life.

-Vegetables, fruit, nuts, mushrooms, composting, seed security, fermenting, preserving and drying.
+Vegetables, fruit, nuts, mushrooms, cheese, chickens, composting, seed security, fermenting, preserving and drying…..

 We are starting Life B here in New Zealand and hope the idea and the network will spread across oceans and borders everywhere.

-You’re a land owner and offer short term wwoofing placements.
+You’re a land owner and offer wwoofing placements.

-You can, if you want, put yourself forward as a Teacher/student in a Cohabitat village school.(A 5 year course on how to start and maintain a self sufficient ecologically sound village)
+You can, if you want, Join Cohabitat.
+A long term hands on workshop, on how to start and maintain a self sufficient ecologically sound village.